crate/crate/docs/general/ddl/create-table.rst

 - Columns are not allowed to contain a dot (``.``), since this conflicts with internal path definitions.

-- Columns that conflict with the naming scheme of :ref:`virtual system columns <sql_administration_system_columns>` are restricted.
+- Columns cannot use the exact name of a :ref:`virtual system column
+  <sql_administration_system_columns>`.
+  It is still discouraged to use column names prefixed with an underscore to avoid conflicts in case future CrateDB versions add new system columns.

 - Character sequences that conform to the :ref:`subscript notation <sql_dql_object_arrays>` (e.g. ``col['id']``) are